How to Protect Obj-C SelRef iOS Apps with Appdome OneShield

 Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Protect Obj-C SelRef on iOS apps using Appdome
+How to Implement Protect Obj-C SelRef in iOS Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending iOS Apps that Protect Obj-C SelRef without an SDK or gateway: